 AMD RX 480

-Recently Nvidia launched the GTX 1080 and 1070 graphics cards based on the Pascal architecture.
-The GTX 1080 is on sale in India priced at Rs.
+Recently, Nvidia launched the GTX 1080 and 1070 graphics cards based on the Pascal architecture.
+The GTX 1080 is on sale in India available for Rs.
 63,500.

-Leaving the India pricing aspect aside the Radeon RX480 offers incredible performance for money and offers >5 Teraflops compute performance which is close to the AMD R9 390.
+The India pricing aspect aside, the Radeon RX480 offers incredible performance for the money.
+Moreover, it provides>5 Teraflops compute performance which is close to the AMD R9 390.

-But it is also strange move for AMD to not launch a high end card based on the new Polaris architecture and 14 nm manufacturing process to compete with the GTX 1080.
+But it is also strange move by AMD not to launch a high-end card based on the new Polaris architecture (14 nm manufacturing process) to compete with the GTX 1080.

-Is AMD not looking to fight Nvidia for the high end graphics card market?
-We think they will launch some more high end cards in the near future to compete.
+Is AMD not looking to fight Nvidia for the high-end graphics card market?
+We think they will launch some more high-end cards shortly to compete.

-Raj Koduri shared that they wanted to make the best and low cost graphics card for 250 million PC gamers who can buy them not only for playing games, but also for VR experience.
-The AMD RX480 is termed as the cheapest graphics card you can buy which is VR ready.
+Raj Koduri shared, they wanted to make the best low-cost graphics card for 250 million PC gamers, not only for playing games but also for VR experience.
+In fact, the AMD RX480 is the cheapest VR Ready graphics card you can buy.

-One very interesting fact he shared was that 84.5% of PC gamers buy a graphics card priced between the $100 to $300 price range and that is the price range where the AMD RX480 offers incredible value for money.
+One fascinating fact he shared was that 84.5% of PC gamers buy a graphics card priced between the $100 to $300 price range.
+It is the price range where the AMD RX480 offers incredible value for money.

-Raja Koduri took a dig at the Nvidia GTX 1080 and called it a expensive $700 solution for what can be achieved for $400 by cross firing the two AMD RX480.
+Raja Koduri took a dig at the Nvidia GTX 1080 and called it an expensive $700 solution, and you can achieve the same level of performance in $400, by cross firing the two AMD RX480.

-He showcased the frame rates in the Ashes of Singularity running AMD RX480 in Crossfire Vs a Single GTX 1080 , and the cross fire was 4 frames ahead.
+He showcased the frame rates in the Ashes of Singularity running AMD RX480 in Crossfire Vs. A Single GTX 1080, and the crossfire was four frames ahead.

 Key Specs For AMD Radeon RX480

-The AMD RX480 is VR ready and comes with a very low power requirement of just 150 watts.
-It also supports the AMD Freesync technology and can work with the HDR 1.3/1.4 futuristic ports.
+What’s more, the AMD RX480 is VR ready and comes with a very low power requirement, just 150 watts.
+Also, it supports the AMD Freesync technology and can even work with the HDR 1.3/1.4 futuristic ports.

 AMD RX480 built on the 14 nm FinFET process offers a 1.7X performance/watt Vs the older generation of AMD graphics cards.

 Utilizing the Vulcan API as well as Direct X12 the new graphics card is ideal for 1080P gaming.
-Performance wise it will be above the GTX 970 and close to the AMD R9 390 as per the early estimates.
+Moreover, it is faster in comparison to the GTX 970 and close to the AMD R9 390, as per the early estimates.

-It looks like a very sweet deal from AMD for majority of Gamers with incredibly low price, never before so much power was available for the PC gamers in this price range.
+It looks like a delightful deal from AMD at an incredibly low price, for the majority of Gamers.
+Never before so much power was available for the PC gamers in this price range.

 We eagerly await the launch of the AMD RX480 in the Indian market and will update more about the new AMD card as the initial performance numbers flow in.